graciellehigino/ms_stop_stacking_sdms/manuscript.md

 interactions are important processes on population arrangements in space [CITATIONS] and networks variation can be detected in macroecological scales [CITATIONS], their precise relationship with spatial scale remains unclear.
-Artificial Intelligence tools can help us identify structure on the available data and predict interactions and networks for communities we did not access yet.
+A second challenge is to deal with highly dynamic properties of ecological interactions.
+How can we account for dependency between local processes in macroecological scales?
+We argue that Artificial Intelligence (AI) tools can help us identify structure on the available data and predict interactions and networks for communities we did not access yet.

 ### The Eltonian Noise paradox